 Ideally, these are redeclared as part of the redeclaration of an interface block, as described in section 7.1.1 "Compatibility Profile Built-In Language Variables".
 However, for the above purpose, they can be redeclared as individual variables at global scope, outside an interface block.
-A compilation error will result if a shader has both an interface block redeclaration and a separate redeclaration of a member of that interface block outside the interface block redeclaration.
+Such redeclarations also allow adding the transform-feedback qualifiers xfb_buffer, xfb_stride, and xfb_offset to output variables.
+(Using xfb_buffer on a variable does not change the global default buffer.)
+A compile-time error will result if a shader has both an interface-block redeclaration and a separate redeclaration of a member of that interface block outside the interface-block redeclaration.